atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 }
 ```

-We have also added the ability to get underlying Handlers from `Queryables`, a
+We have also added the ability to get underlying Handlers from `Queryables`, so that users have direct acces to the receiver of the data channel.

 ```rust
 let queryable = session